openembedded/bitbake/README.md

     git send-email -M -1 --to bitbake-devel@lists.openembedded.org --cc docs@lists.yoctoproject.org

-Mailing list:
+### Mailing list

     https://lists.openembedded.org/g/bitbake-devel

-Source code:
+### Source code

     https://git.openembedded.org/bitbake/

-Testing:
+## Testing

-Bitbake has a testsuite located in lib/bb/tests/ whichs aim to try and prevent regressions.
+Bitbake has a testsuite located in `lib/bb/tests` which aims to try and prevent regressions.
-You can run this with "bitbake-selftest".
+You can run this with `bitbake-selftest`.
 In particular the fetcher is well covered since it has so many corner cases.
 The datastore has many tests too.
 Testing with the testsuite is recommended before submitting patches, particularly to the fetcher and datastore.
 We also appreciate new test cases and may require them for more obscure issues.